f5devcentral/f5-big-iq-onboarding/README.md

     Ansible version should be displayed.

+7. In case you need to change the management IP address(es) (*VMware/OpenStack/HyperV*).

+    ```
+    tmsh modify sys global-settings mgmt-dhcp disabled
+    tmsh create sys management-ip x.y.z.w/24
+    tmsh save sys config
+    ```

-7. Change default shell on **ALL instances** to bash, and set the admin's password to admin (*AWS only*).
+8. Change default shell on **ALL instances** to bash, and set the admin's password to admin (*AWS only*).
    SSH to each instances and run these tmsh commands (replace the IP addresses with the eth0 internal IP addresses of each instances):

     ```
     declare -a ips=("10.1.1.27" "10.1.1.20")
     newpassword="admin"
     privkey="~/.ssh/privatekey.pem"
-    for h in "${ips[@]}"
+    for ip in "${ips[@]}"
     do
-        ssh -o StrictHostKeyChecking=no -i $privkey admin@$h modify auth user admin password $newpassword
+        ssh -o StrictHostKeyChecking=no -i $privkey admin@$ip modify auth user admin password $newpassword
-        ssh -o StrictHostKeyChecking=no -i $privkey admin@$h modify auth user admin shell bash
+        ssh -o StrictHostKeyChecking=no -i $privkey admin@$ip modify auth user admin shell bash
-        ssh -o StrictHostKeyChecking=no -i $privkey admin@$h tmsh save sys config
+        ssh -o StrictHostKeyChecking=no -i $privkey admin@$ip tmsh save sys config
     done
     ```

-8. Execute the BIG-IQ onboarding playbooks.
+9. Execute the BIG-IQ onboarding playbooks.

     ```
     ./ansible_helper ansible-playbook /ansible/bigiq_onboard.yml -i /ansible/hosts
     ```

-9. Open BIG-IQ CM in a web browser by using the management private or public IP address with https, for example: ``https://<bigiq_mgt_ip>``.
+10. Open BIG-IQ CM in a web browser by using the management private or public IP address with https, for example: ``https://<bigiq_mgt_ip>``.

-10. Change admin and root default password on all instances, follow [K16275](https://support.f5.com/csp/article/K16275) article.
+11. Change admin and root default password on all instances, follow [K16275](https://support.f5.com/csp/article/K16275) article.

-11. If you have 2 BIG-IQ CMs, go to the BIG-IQ Knowledge Center [for 6.1 and below](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-plan-implement-deploy-6-1-0/04.html) or [for 7.0 and after](https://techdocs.f5.com/en-us/bigiq-7-0-0/creating-a-big-iq-high-availability-auto-fail-over-config.html) to configure HA.
+12. If you have 2 BIG-IQ CMs, go to the BIG-IQ Knowledge Center [for 6.1 and below](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-plan-implement-deploy-6-1-0/04.html) or [for 7.0 and after](https://techdocs.f5.com/en-us/bigiq-7-0-0/creating-a-big-iq-high-availability-auto-fail-over-config.html) to configure HA.

-12. Verify connectivity between BIG-IQ CM, DCD and BIG-IPs.
+13. Verify connectivity between BIG-IQ CM, DCD and BIG-IPs.
 SSH to the BIG-IQ CM primary and execute.

     ```
     mkdir /shared/scripts